 This free fall calculator is a tool for finding the velocity of a falling object along with the distance it travels.
-Read on to learn how to apply the free fall equation.
-Also, make sure to have a look at the projectile motion calculator, which describes a special case of free fall combined with horizontal motion.
+Thanks to this tool, you will be able to apply the free fall equation for any object, be it an apple you drop, or a person skydiving.

 Free fall speed

 From the definition of velocity, we can find the velocity of a falling object is

 v = g*t

 Free fall equation